NamtaoProductions/namtao-com/src/site/notes/No Boilerplate/No Boilerplate Home.md

 > # _"Fast, technical videos"_

-Scripts for my talks on the YouTube channel. up to the 42nd are in <https://github.com/0atman/noboilerplate>, then I switched to publishing them here on this site.
+Scripts for my talks on the YouTube channel. up to the 42nd are in <https://github.com/0atman/noboilerplate>, then I switched to publishing them here on this site (the repo is https://github.com/NamtaoProductions/namtao-com).

 I build these using [obsidian.md](https://obsidian.md/) and [presenterm](https://github.com/mfontanini/presenterm/): I take each slide, printscreen it, and splice it with my audio using [reaper.fm](http://reaper.fm/).